Loginistaken/Wiz-Dimensional-wings-for-runner/Shoes.md

 Vacancy-engineered Silicon: Adds pseudo-quantum behavior simulating inertia loss.

-✅ Is This the Sole of the Shoe?
+✅ the Sole of the Shoe?
-Yes — the Doped Silicon Layer is part of the sole system, specifically the control and feedback sub-layer within the midsole structure.
+ Doped Silicon Layer is part of the sole system, specifically the control and feedback sub-layer within the midsole structure.

 🥾 Sole Architecture (Layered Breakdown):
 Upper Sole Layer